lcswillems/rl-starter-files/README.md

     <img width="300" src="README-rsrc/visualize-keycorridor.gif">
 </p>

+## Files

 This package contains:
-- scripts (in `scripts`) to:
+- scripts to:
-  - train an agent
+  - train an agent, with CSV and Tensorboard logging \
+  in `script/train.py`
-  - visualize agent's behavior
+  - visualize agent's behavior \
+  in `script/visualize.py`
-  - evaluate agent's performances
+  - evaluate agent's performances \
+  in `script/evaluate.py`
-- a default agent's model (in `model.py`)
+- a default agent's model \
-- CSV and Tensorboard logging for easy debugging
+in `model.py`
-- utilitarian classes and functions (in `utils`) used by the scripts
+- utilitarian classes and functions used by the scripts \
+in `utils`

 These files are suited for [`gym-minigrid`](https://github.com/maximecb/gym-minigrid) environments and [`torch-ac`](https://github.com/lcswillems/torch-ac) RL algorithms.